 3 tablespoons toasted peanuts, lightly crushed in a mortar and pestle

-Drop the salmon into the curry and allow to simmer for 2-3 minutes.
-The heat from the curry will cook the small pieces of fish quickly and serve in a large bowl with the blanched noodles.
+Serve in a large bowl with the blanched noodles.
 Pour the hot curry over the noodles to warm them up.
-Garnish with a sprinkling of coriander, the peanuts, the pickled mustard greens, the eggs cut in half with the soft yolks running into the curry, and wedges of lime to squeeze over.
+Garnish with a sprinkling of coriander, peanuts, and pickled mustard greens.
+Add the eggs cut in half, letting the soft yolks run into the curry.
+Serve with lime wedges to squeeze over.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.